11 Places to Eat Ice Cream in Asheville, NC

 The Creamery at Biltmore

-It’s not hard to work up an appetite for something cool and sweet as you stroll Biltmore, America’s Largest Home, especially when visiting on a warm day.
+It’s not hard to work up an appetite for something cool and sweet as you stroll through the house and grounds at Biltmore, America’s Largest Home, especially when visiting on a warm day.
 Thankfully, Biltmore has you covered.
 The Creamery is located in Antler Hill Village, right where the Estate’s dairy barns used to stand.
-Choose from ice cream, sundaes, pastries, cupcakes and desserts.
+Choose from ice cream, sundaes, pastries, cupcakes, and other desserts along with coffee and espresso.

 Whit’s Frozen Custard

 The frozen custard at Whit’s is still made with the same pure ingredients as custard was centuries ago: cream, eggs and sugar.
 Frozen custard is considered thick, smooth and creamy.
 Whit's makes it daily in store.
-Each week, choose from three flavors: Vanilla, Chocolate and a special rotating weekly flavor (which Whit's posts on its web site and social media pages).
+Each week, choose from three flavors: Vanilla, Chocolate and a special rotating weekly flavor, like black raspberry crisp or Almond Joy.
 With a north and south location, it's a convenient stop between many Asheville adventures.

 YoLo Frozen Yogurt

 If it’s frozen yogurt you are after, check out YoLo on Merrimon Ave in north Asheville.
-The premium self-serve frozen yogurt, tart and sorbets are all made in house with locally sourced ingredients.
-Ten flavors change weekly and you can choose from more than 40 fresh toppings.
-Vegan and sugar free options are also available.
+The premium frozen yogurt and ice cream are made in-house with grass-fed dairy and locally sourced ingredients.
+Ten flavors change weekly and you can choose from 30 toppings.
+Vegan and low-sugar options are also available at this locally owned business that also has plenty of board games for family fun while you indulge.

 Asheville Chocolate

 After a day of exploring downtown Asheville, savor the house-made gelatos and sorbettos at Asheville Chocolate in downtown.
-The shop serves classic Italian flavors such as Stracciatella Gelato and Lemon Sorbetto alongside its own creations such as Smore’s Gelato and Blueberry Lavender Sorbetto.
-And, as the name suggests, there are plenty of chocolate treats to enjoy while you’re there including truffles and hot chocolate.
+The shop serves classic Italian flavors such as Stracciatella gelato and Lemon sorbetto alongside its own creations such as smore’s and blueberry lavender.
+And, as the name suggests, there are plenty of chocolate treats to enjoy while you’re there, including truffles and hot chocolate.

 Sugar & Snow Gelato